 This field is filled out automatically.
 It is referenced from the same row and column in the previous section.

-Enter the certified cooling efficiency (SEER) of the installed equipment.
-This value is verified against the minimum value shown in Section C. The installed efficiency must be greater than or equal to the required minimum efficiency.
+Enter the certified cooling efficiency type for the installed equipment.
+Select a type from the list provided.

-Enter the certified cooling efficiency (EER) of the installed equipment.
-This value is verified against the minimum value shown in Section C. The installed efficiency must be greater than or equal to the required minimum efficiency.
+Enter the certified cooling efficiency of the installed equipment.
+This value is verified against the minimum value shown in Section B. The installed efficiency must be greater than or equal to the required minimum efficiency.

 Enter the name of the installed Condenser or Package Unit Manufacturer as shown on the equipment nameplate.